aly-elbana/Heart_CT_Seg/README.md

 This project provides a complete deep learning pipeline for automatic heart segmentation in CT scans using a U-Net architecture.
 It includes scripts for training, command-line inference, and an interactive web demo.

-> (This is a placeholder.
-You should add a screenshot or GIF of your Gradio app in action!)

 ## Features

 - U-Net Model: A robust U-Net implementation tailored for medical image segmentation.